VOC-Free Paint Reviews

 Benjamin Moore Natura

 Natura is a popular zero VOC paint manufactured and sold by Benjamin Moore.
 I haven't personally used this product before, but based on what I've read, I don't recommend buying it.
 Natura paint gets mixed reviews and complaints from consumers who claim the paint smells horrible after application.
 There was even a recent lawsuit relating to the same complaint.
-Natura is sold as a premium paint that is supposed to resist fading and staining, and contains zero VOC's.
+Natura is sold as a premium paint that is supposed to resist fading and staining, and it contains zero VOC's.

 As an alternative, I recommend Duration Home from Sherwin Williams, a low VOC paint I use a lot.
 The fumes go away shortly after the paint dries, and stains wipe from the surface easily without the paint rubbing off.